The EMI is a HMRC tax advantaged share option plan designed to help a wide range of companies attract and retain key employees.

 Private companies can create an internal market in their shares by means of an Employee Benefit Trust (EBT).

-There are a number of legal requirements which companies must satisfy in order for their share options to qualify as EMIs, including:
+There are a number of legal requirements which companies must satisfy in order for their share options to qualify, including:

 There is a company limit of £3m on the total value of shares (as at the grant date) which may be available under EMI options at any given time.
 There is also an individual limit on the value of shares (as at the grant date) which any one employee may hold under the EMI option.
 This limit is currently £250,000.